 After CC, Chelsie wants to work as a teacher for a few years before pursuing a different career in education.
 Although she is not yet sure what career path she would like to follow, she knows that she wants to make education more accessible for students of all backgrounds.

-Ramah Aleryan is a sophomore majoring in Sociology with double minors in Feminist and Gender Studies and Journalism.
+Ramah Aleryan is a rising junior majoring in Sociology with double minors in Feminist and Gender Studies and Journalism.
 She is an International student from Egypt.

 Ramah is passionate about social change, art, media and creativity.
 She hopes to work in advocacy or media outlets in her future.